remodlai/Flowise/memory-bank/api_documentation/endpoint_analysis/agentflowv2-generator/internalAgentflowv2GeneratorGenerate.md

 3. Service (`generateAgentflowv2`):
     a.
 Gathers available Remodl Core Agent Flow nodes, tools, and marketplace templates.
     b.
 Constructs a detailed system prompt using this information and the user's `question`.
     c.
-Calls `flowise-components.generateAgentflowv2_json` (or queues a job) with the prompt and selected chat model to generate the flow structure.
+If in queue mode (`process.env.MODE === 'QUEUE'`):
+        i.
+Adds a job to the 'prediction' queue with all necessary data. ii.
+Waits for the job to complete and returns the result.
     d.
+If in direct mode:
+        i.
+Calls `flowise-components.generateAgentflowv2_json` directly with the prompt and selected chat model.
+    e.
 Validates the generated structure against a Zod schema (`AgentFlowV2Type`).
 4. Controller returns the validated flow structure (nodes and edges) or a parsing error object.

+**Performance Considerations:**
+*   In production environments with the queue mode enabled, response times may vary based on queue load.
+*   The response still waits for the completion of the generated flow, which could be time-consuming depending on the complexity of the request and the selected chat model.
+*   For high-traffic production environments, consider implementing client-side timeout handling to manage potentially longer response times in queue mode.